xiaogift/MNIST_DIGIT/Readme.txt

-Tried MINIST digit recognition for fun
+Tried MNIST digit recognition for fun

 Based on tensorflow, theno and pure python 3.x